Curshet/Labs/README.md

 # Learn to code with Swift

-- practical exercises (easy level)
+- practical exercises (for beginners)
 - homeworks for the book "App Development with Swift"
 - laboratory works for learning the Swift programming language